Evidence Description

 Courses:

-Course NumberCourse TitleCourse Description
+Course NumberCourse TitleCourse DescriptionReflection

 BIOL 2160Introductory MicrobiologyUnderstanding the microbial world is a very important part of understanding how our environment works.
 In this course you learn about different metabolism of bacteria and the impacts they have on ecosystem health.
 In addition you also learn how bacteria can both harm or help our health by our interactions with in different and changing environments.
+This course is what inspired me to focus on environmental research.
+I found it fascinating how such tinny living things can have a huge impact on the environment and everything in it.
+From this course it provided be with the background knowledge that I have continued to develop throughout my time at TRU.

 CHEM 3010Aqueous Environmental Chemistry Shows how important chemistry is to the environment and how small changes can wither cause harm or is the very reason we have such unique aqueous environments.
 This course studies the chemistry of water and toxicological affects that chemical contaminants in our waters can have on ecosystems.
+This curse gave me a glimpse of real world problems in environmental chemistry.
+From this course I learned the importance of recognizing multiple factors an ecosystem can have and how they must be teated separately even though they are connected.
+This coursed helped me narrow down my whole systems thinking from previous course and understand that each micro-environments has unique characteristics and different way to treat it if say it was polluted.